Tuesday, 4 October 2005

-When we had just come to live in Italy, I found that clouds had a different effect on me, compared to others living here.
+When we had just come to live in Italy, I found that clouds had a different effect on me, compared to the way others living here reacted to them.
 They would say, "What a pity, it is cloudy" and I would say, "Lovely, it is cloudy today!"
-People asked me if I didn't like the sun and I would answer, "No thanks, I have had enough of sun to last me a life."
+So people asked me if I didn't like the sun and I would answer, "No thanks, I am from India and I have had enough of sun to last me a life."

-I was not right.
-After about two decades, I share the gloom around me when summer ends and autumn comes with its lovely colours, cold winds and rains.
-The joy of listening to thunderstorms, waiting for the hard pitter-patter of the rain drops, I haven't forgotten - they are like words read in a book, there and yet not so real.
+Now, after about two decades in Europe, I share the gloom around me when summer ends and autumn comes with its lovely colours, cold winds and rains.
+The joy of listening to thunderstorms, waiting for the hard pitter-patter of the rain drops, I haven't forgotten those joys from my days in India - they are like words read in a book, they are there and yet not very real.
+There impact on me is different now - they are not joyful!

 Today is the anniversary of that massacre.
 It was 4th October 1943.
-Pietro will go there for the ceremony.
+Pietro will go there to Monte Sole near Marzabotto, some kilometres outside Bologna, for the ceremony.
 Hopefully, after a few days, he can come out of this depression.

-So many persons around us have to take anti-depression medication, I can't believe.
+So many persons around us have to take anti-depression medication, I can't believe how many of them are there.
 It is as if there a silent epidemic all around us.
-It waits behind comfortable houses, perfect marriages, smiling picture postcard families.
+It waits behind comfortable houses, perfect marriages, smiling picture-postcard families.

 Perhaps we human beings have not evolved enough?
 We are still the hunter-gatherer-fighter needing challenges and if things go too well, if we don't need to run and rush, we get depressed?